-We need a couple of weeks notice to arrange these payments, as we need to verify the details you have provided with Citibank before we can make any payments to overseas accounts.
+We need to couple of weeks' notice to set this up with Citibank before we can make any payments to overseas accounts.

 Citibank charge a £2.74 administration fee per payment, which is deducted from your net pension as part of the transfer process to your overseas account.